Deanna Stellato-Dudek: 2023–24 season: World and Four Continents champions, Grand Prix Final bronze

-2024–25 season
+2024–25 season: Four Continents silver

 Stellato-Dudek and Deschamps perform a death spiral during their short program at 2024 Skate Canada International.

 Stellato-Dudek/Deschamps began the season by winning silver at the 2024 CS Nebelhorn Trophy behind Hase/Volodin.
 Going on to compete on the 2024–25 Grand Prix series, the pair won the short program at 2024 Skate Canada International with an almost nine-point lead over the teams in second and third place.
 However, they made several mistakes in the free skate and placed second in that segment of the competition, although their lead after the short program was enough to hang onto first place.
 Following the event, Deschamps said, "That was certainly not easy tonight.
 It was going well at home, but it's gonna happen sometimes."

 Three weeks later, the pair would deliver stronger performances at the 2024 Finlandia Trophy, where they won a second Grand Prix gold medal.
 Stellato-Dudek had a fluke fall in the free skate, but said she felt it went better than at Skate Canada.
 They subsequently qualified for the 2024–25 Grand Prix Final.
 In the leadup to the Final, however, Deschamps fell ill, beginning with a fever that lasted four days.
 They ultimately had to withdraw from the Final.

 On December 11, less than a week after their withdrawal from the Grand Prix Final, Stellato-Dudek took the Canadian oath of citizenship, resolving the team's longstanding questions around eligibility to compete at the 2026 Winter Olympics.
 She described having "felt internally such a huge, ignited fire.
 Such a belief in the possibility that this crazy, wild dream I have, it can actually happen now."
 The team next competed at the 2025 Canadian Championships, seeking a third consecutive national title.
 Stellato-Dudek/Deschamps won the short program with only a step-out on their throw jump.
 The free skate was more difficult, with a number of errors on jumps and throws, as well as a time violation deduction, and they came second in that segment behind Pereira/Michaud.
 Remaining first overall, they took the gold medal.
 Both expressed frustration with the performance, with Stellato-Dudek adding "I don't really know what’s happening this year.
 I don't know how many more clean run-throughs I have to do at home to do it in competition."